jgmalcolm/jgmalcolm.github.io/_posts/2014-05-10-what-do-i-use.md

   * <a href="javascript:(function(){var a=encodeURIComponent(location.href)+escape('\x0A'+'\x0A')+encodeURIComponent((!!document.getSelection)?document.getSelection():(!!window.getSelection)?window.getSelection():document.selection.createRange().text);var u='http://mail.google.com/mail/?view=cm&ui=2&tf=0&fs=1&su='+encodeURIComponent(document.title)+'&body='+a;if(u.length >= 2048){window.alert('Please select less text');return;}window.open(u,'gmail','height=640,width=840');console.debug(a)})();void(0);">send the current page/quote</a>
   * learn shortcuts to [quickly add events][calender]
   * find out which company has sold your email address with this [Gmail trick][gmail]
+* [Google Apps Scripting] lets you write powerful scripts to manage Gmail, Drive, Calendar, etc.
+  * [Gmail Snooze] lets you push an email out of your inbox for a few days, **highly recommend**
+  * [Gmail Schedule Send] lets you draft an email and specify a time for it to be sent
 * [Wikipedia interface tricks][wikipedia] to navigate and view images more efficiently
 * [IFTTT] - I use facebook and twitter to share articles with friends and family.
 IFTTT records all my [tweets][ifttt-tweets] and